 Applications C1.
-First-time, first-year (freshman) students: Provide the number o of degree-seeking, first- time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2005 who began studies during summer in this cohort.
-Applicants should requirements for consideration for admission (i.e., who completed 8.
-Include early decision include only those stu on, early action, and students dents who fulfilled the one of the following actions: admission, non-admission, placement or institution).
-Admitted applicants should include wait-listed stude on waiting list, or appl lication withdrawn (by applicant Total first-time, first-year (freshman) men who applied 1531 Total first-time, first-year (freshman) women who applied 1677 Total first-time, first-year (freshman) men who were admitted 1237 Total first-time, first-year (freshman) women who were admitted 1364 Total full-time, first-time, first-year (freshman) men who enrolled 588 Total part-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) women who enrolled ed 582 Total part-time, first-time, first-year (freshman) women who enrolled C2.
-Freshman wait-listed students (students who met admission recontingent on space availability) Do you have a policy of placing students on a waiting list?
-Ye If yes, please answer the questions below for fall 2008 admissions: Number of qualified applicants offered a place on waiting list es  No Number of wait-listed students admitted Number of wait-listed students admitted - - Is your waiting list ranked?
+First-time, first-year (freshman) students: Provide the number of degree-seeking. first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2009 who began studies during summer in this cohort.
+Applicants should .
+Include early de include only thos cision, early action, and students e students who fulfilled the requirements for consideration for admission (i.e., who completed a one of the following actions: admission, non-admission, placement or institution).
+Admitted applicants should include wait-listed students on waiting list, or application withdrawn (by applicant Total first-time, first-year (freshman) men who applied 2105 Total first-time, first-year (freshman) women who applied 2120 Total first-time, first-year (freshman) men who were admitted 1713 Total first-time, first-year (freshman) women who were admitted 1713 Total full-time, first-time, first-year (freshman) men who enrolled 788 Total part-time, first-time, first-year (freshman) men who enrolled 64 Total full-time, first-time, first-year (freshman) women who enrolled d 683 Total part-time, first-time, first-year (freshman) women who enrolle 67 C2.
+Freshman wait-listed students (students who met admission requestions on space availability) Do you have a policy of placing students on a waiting list?
+Yes If yes, please answer the questions below for fall 2009 admissions: hose final admission was Number of qualified applicants offered a place on waiting list Number accepting a place on the waiting list Number of wait-listed students admitted Is your waiting list ranked?
 If yes, do you release that information to students?
 Do you release that information to school counselors?
+Do you release that information to select counselors.
 Admission Requirements C3.
-High school completion requirement Check the appropriate box to identify your high school completion High school diploma is required and GED is accepted High school diploma is required and GED is not accepted High school diploma or equivalent is not required n requirement for degre ee-seeking entering students: C4.
-Does your institution require or recommend a general college- preparatory program for degree-seeking students? ☐ Require☐ Recommend☐ Neither require nor recommend
+High school completion requirement Check the appropriate box to identify your high school completion ☐ High school diploma is required and GED is accepted ☐ High school diploma is required and GED is not accepted requirement for o legree-seeking entering students: High school diploma or equivalent is not required C4.
+Does your institution require or recommend a general college-p reparatory prog ram for degree-seeking students?
+Require Recommend ☐ Neither require nor recommend selective admission for out-of-state students selective admission to some programs other (explain) selective admission to 4-year programs